 - Size: The larger your home, the more ducts it will have and the more expensive your ductwork replacement will be.
 Since you’ll need ductwork based on your home’s size, expect to pay more for a larger home.
 Additionally, if your ductwork is more complex, it will be more of an investment to replace.

 - Location: If your ductwork is harder to access, replacing it will cost more.
 The job will also cost more if you have ductwork in cramped crawlspaces or if it’s in your ceilings and is challenging to get to.
-You’re paying for the increased difficulty — HVAC professionals want to get your ductwork as accurate as possible.
-Increased difficulty means more work to get it right, so you’ll pay more for the replacement services — especially if you want correctly sized ductwork.
+You’re paying for the increased difficulty.
+Contractors want to get your ductwork as accurate as possible.
+Increased difficulty means more work to get it right, so you’ll pay more for the replacement services.
+Especially if you want correctly sized ductwork.

 - Labor: Paying for professional ductwork replacement will add to your total cost.
 While DIY-ing is technically cheaper, it’s extremely difficult to get right without professional experience — you’re more likely to perform the replacement incorrectly.
 Then, you’ll need to pay a professional to correct any errors made during the DIY.